digi-trade/connect/source/includes/_partner.en.md

 Parameter | Required | Description
 --------- | ------- | -----------
-code_pair | true | The CODE Pair of the quote uses `-` as the separator.
+code_pair | true | The code_pair parameter uses `-` as the separator.
 The Cabital system will ignore the incoming order and sort according to its own rules.
-Therefore, a currency pair will always return one regardless of the incoming order and the buying and selling relationship.
-A quotation, such as USDT-EUR.
+Therefore, a currency pair will always return the quotes in the same code pair order regardless of the incoming order and the buying and selling relationship, i.e. fetch USDT-EUR or EUR-USDT will return quotes in USDT-EUR pair.

 > Response Sample